ChrisPohl/Bone-cryosection-segmentation/README.md

 ### Installation

-For training and inference we use `pytorch`, please install it following the instructions on [their website](https://pytorch.org/get-started/locally/).
+We recommend creating a [conda environment](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).
+For training and segmentation we use `pytorch`.
+Please install it following the instructions on [their website](https://pytorch.org/get-started/locally/).
 All other dependencies may be installed using `pip install -r requirements.txt`.

 ### Usage